Last Updated on 11 September, 2023 by Samuelsson

 While some traders believe that playing on gut feeling is a working method, those who have traded the markets for some time know that it’s extremely hard, or even impossible.
 You need a validated and rules-based trading strategy to stand a chance in today’s markets, which is something most traders lack.
 Thus, many end as losing traders.

-Our article on how to build a trading strategy delves deeper into this topic, and how you may go about to construct something that has a chance of holding up in live trading!
+Our article on how to build a trading strategy delves deeper into this topic, and how you may go about constructing something that has a chance of holding up in live trading!

 Advantages of Day Trading